 - MCC monitors progress towards compact and threshold program results on a quarterly basis using performance indicators that are specified in the M&E Plan for each country's investments.
 The M&E Plans specify indicators at all levels (process, output, and outcome) so that progress towards final results can be tracked.
 Every quarter each partner country submits an Indicator Tracking Table (ITT) that shows actual performance of each indicator relative to the baseline that was established before the activity began and the performance targets that were established in the M&E Plan.
-Key performance indicators and their accompanying <a href="Material Description of De - In an effort to track and aggregate evidence across its entire portfolio, MCC has implemented a common indicators structure across six sectors in which it invests.
-In all MCC countries, projects in these six sectors energy, land and property rights, education, WASH, transportation, and agriculture capture evidence across a common set of indicators to allow MCC to build an agency-wide evidence base around its investments.
+Key performance indicators and their accompanying data by country are updated every quarter and published online.
+MCC management and the relevant country team reviews this data in a formal Quarterly Performance Review meeting every quarter to assess whether results are being achieved and integrates this information into project management and implementation decisions. - In an effort to track and aggregate evidence across its entire portfolio, MCC has implemented a common indicators structure across six sectors in which it invests.
+In all MCC countries, projects in these six sectors - energy, land and property rights, education, WASH, transportation, and agriculture - capture evidence across a common set of indicators to allow MCC to build an agency-wide evidence base around its investments.